vichusharma/relayr_test/README.md

 ### To deploy Ingress to access the application out side

+Before we can run this helm chart we need to download the dependency of this helm

+``helm dependency update ./ingress/```

 ```helm install -f ingress.yaml ingress ./ingress```

 **Which will create following resources**